marcandrysco/AudioManipProg/tut/dist.md

 Polynomial clipping -- maybe better named quadratic clipping -- is a very fast method of "soft" clipping that gradually transitions from linear to flat.
-The output follows a quadratic curve to that begins with a slope of one (i.e. linear) that linearly transitions to a slope of zero (i.e. flat).
+The output follows a quadratic curve to that begins with a slope of one (i.e. linear) and transitions to a slope of zero (i.e. flat).
 If the input signal is too large,the output never increaases beyond maximum saturation, completely masking higher frequency information.

     PolyClipP (sat, dist)
     PolyClipN (sat, dist)